 One of my favorite quotes is “Follow the MONEY”.
 Another is “Money is the ROOT” of ALL EVIL”.
 Think of the huge industrial base that supports and profits from war.
 Add up the dollars.
 Now spend that on Universal Healthcare for the Entire Planet.
 Spend it on Environmentally Friendly Power Sources.
 Spend it on saving other species on our planet, like the Fish, Animals and Birds.
 Spend it on the Arts.
 Spend it on renewing the forests of the world, like in the Amazon.

 Eliminate all war.
 Pretty simple solution, with a difficult path to completion. now back to the thoughts from earlier regarding soldiering, war and the connection to recruitment for law enforcement.
 If you came back from the Vietnam war, or any other war or combat deployment, and were overheard saying in a bar, “I loved killing those gooks”, or, “I killed over 600 of those goat fucking towel heads”, in my opinion, you are NOT really a good candidate for ANY law enforcement position.
-If you happen to enjoy Skeet shooting using small kittens or puppies, you are one deranged MF and need help along with your BCD.
+If you happen to enjoy Skeet shooting using small kittens or puppies that are thrown up in the air, you are one deranged MF and need help.

 This brings me to my major point.
 I am sure that most of our Law Enforcement agencies have a fairly comprehensive vetting procedure for new applicants or recruits.
 The problem is that it’s not enough.
-Whatever they do now to evaluate combat veterans mental conditions or any other applicant’s mental fitness mostly ignore or just miss the combat experience type of mental conditions that can re-surface during a traffic stop or raid on a Donut Shop.
+Whatever they do now to evaluate combat veterans mental conditions or any other applicant’s mental fitness mostly ignore or just miss the combat experience type of mental conditions that can re-surface during a traffic stop, serving a warrant, or raiding a Donut Shop.